Sale 1078 — United States Stamps

 Sale Date — Tuesday-Wednesday, 16-17 September, 2014

-EXTREMELY FINE GEM.
-AN OUTSTANDING USED EXAMPLE OF THE 1856 5-CENT RED BROWN WITH HUGE EVEN MARGINS ON ALL SIDES.
-CONSERVATIVELY GRADED XF-SUPERB 95 BY P.S.E.
+EXTREMELY FINE GEM UNUSED EXAMPLE OF THE 5-CENT 1847 ISSUE WITH PART ORIGINAL GUM, WHICH HAS BEEN GRADED XF-SUPERB 95 BY P.S.E.